First Minister of Scotland

-The first minister of Scotland (Prìomh Mhinistear na h-Alba) is the head of government of Scotland and the keeper of the Great Seal of Scotland, one of the great officers of state in Scotland.
+The first minister of Scotland (Prìomh Mhinistear na h-Alba) is the head of government of Scotland and the keeper of the Great Seal of Scotland, one of the great officers of state in the country.
 The first minister leads the Scottish Government, the executive branch of the devolved government.

 The first minister chairs the Scottish Cabinet and is primarily responsible for the formulation, development, and presentation of the Scottish Government's policies.
 Additional functions of the first minister include promoting and representing Scotland in an official capacity, at home and abroad, as part of the Scottish Government's approach to international relations.
 The first minister is nominated by the Scottish Parliament by members of the Scottish Parliament (MSPs), and is formally appointed by the monarch.

 Members of the Scottish Cabinet and junior ministers of the Scottish Government are appointed by the first minister.
 The first minister is directly accountable to the Scottish Parliament for their actions and the actions of the wider government and cabinet.
 Additionally, the first minister is responsible for appointing the country's law officers – the Lord Advocate and Solicitor General for Scotland, as well as nominating and appointing the Lord President of the Court of Session, the Lord Justice Clerk and Senator's of the College of Justice, judges who sit within the Supreme Courts of Scotland.

 The first minister is supported by their deputy first minister, as well as cabinet secretaries, junior ministers, government directorates and civil servants.
 The first minister is advised on matters by their chief of staff.
 The office is currently held by John Swinney, the MSP for Perthshire North and the leader of the Scottish National Party (SNP).
 Swinney was elected first minister by the Scottish Parliament on 7 May 2024, and was sworn in the following day at the Court of Session.